DevsArchive/sonic-cd-r11a-disassembly/README.md

 * Chunks are uncompressed
 * Chunks are hardcoded at 0x210000 (see wiki on how to fix that)
 * Object layouts have a second subtype byte
-* Otherwise, level formats are the same as in Sonic 1 (including 256x256 chunks and the hardcoded "loop"/"tunnel" chunks ID)
+* Otherwise, formats are the same as in Sonic 1